#02 PREVENT ABUSES IN ELECTION CAMPAIGN FINANCING

 (VC I.2.3.d), and that the principle of equality may sometimes lead to a limit on funding for political parties.
 (I.2.3.e).
 In order for these standards to be met, it is necessary to undertake the following:

 a.
-Forbid the use of funds for the regular operation of political entities for the purposes of the election campaign
+Limit the use of funds for the regular operation of political entities for the purposes of the election campaign

 Amendments to the Law on Financing Political Activities from 2014 enabled political entities to use the funds they receive for their regular work for election campaign expenses.
 In this way, the possibility was introduced to use taxpayers’ funds for a purpose other than initial.
 In addition, this legal possibility leads to inequality of political entities and the creation of large differences and gaps between political parties that have many years of experience in the Assembly, and newly formed groups of citizens and other political entities that do not have their representatives in the Assembly.
-Therefore, it is necessary to delete the provision from the Law on Financing Political Activities that allows spending funds intended for regular work to finance the campaign. (deletion of article 24, paragraph 4)
+Therefore, it is necessary to amend the provision from the Law on Financing Political Activities that allows spending funds intended for regular work to finance the campaign. (deletion of article 24, paragraph 4), so that these funds are limited to a legally determined amount.

 b.
-Mandatory submission of provisional reports on the cost of the election campaign during the very campaign
+Mandatory submission and publishing of a provisional reports on the costs of the election campaign prior to the election day